 The practice had systems in place to assess and manage risks to patients.
 There were processes in place for the management of infection prevention and control, health and safety, dental radiography and the management of medical emergencies.
-However, we saw evidence from the dental care records that the principal dentist did not routinely justify the reason for taking bitewing X-rays.
+It was not clear that staff had completed in-house fire training as there was no signature sheet to demonstrate that the fire protocol for the practice had been read and understood by staff.
+Two members of staff were not up to date with AED use and basic life support training.
+This was brought to the attention of the clinical manager who told us that training would be arranged.

 There were systems in place for identifying, investigating and learning from incidents relating to the safety of patients and staff members.
 The staffing levels were safe for the provision of care and treatment.
+We found that staff files did not contain proof of identification.
+Following the inspection, the provider contacted us to inform us that all staff members had been asked to provide proof of identification and these were being gathered and added to staff files.